 The incident shall be investigated by the Detective Division and the Norfolk County District Attorney's Office with oversight by the Office of Professional Responsibility.
 The weapon or weapons used shall be secured for examination.

-17. RE-ASSIGNMENT AFTER FORCE RESULTING IN DEATH OR SERIOUS INJURY: When an officer has used force that has resulted in a death or serious injury, or when the discharge of his or her firearm has resulted in any injury, they will be immediately re-assigned to temporary administrative duty.
+17. RE-ASSIGNMENT AFTER FORCE RESULTING IN DEATH OR SERIOUS INJURY: When an officer has used force that has resulted in a death or serious injury, or when the discharge of an officer’s firearm has resulted in any injury, they will be immediately re-assigned to temporary administrative duty.
 This assignment shall remain in effect pending a review of the circumstances surrounding the incident.
 Such re-assignment shall not be considered punishment or any indication of wrongdoing.
 During this time of administrative re-assignment, post-incident debriefing and mandatory counseling for those involved will be administered.

 AUTHORITY TO CARRY AND / OR USE DEPARTMENT FIREARMS: Only those officers who have received specific training and demonstrated proficiency are authorized to use department-approved firearms, this shall include lethal as well as less than lethal weapons.
 They must have demonstrated proficiency by achieving minimum scores on a prescribed course, demonstrating knowledge of the laws concerning the use of firearms, and being familiar with safe-handling procedures.
 The necessary training shall be coordinated with the Training Division.
 All firearms training shall be in accordance with Massachusetts Police Training Committee standards.

 A. No member of this Department will be authorized to carry any type of weapon until he or she has been issued a copy of and received instruction on the Department’s Use of Force Policy.
-Each member shall sign a receipt indicating that he/she has received a copy of this Brookline Police Department Use of Force Policy, which shall be maintained by the Training Division.
+Each member shall sign a receipt indicating that the officer has received a copy of this Brookline Police Department Use of Force Policy, which shall be maintained by the Training Division.

 SAFE HANDLING / SECURITY- STORAGE OF FIREARMS: All officers shall be responsible for the safe handling of their firearms at all times.
 They shall ensure the security of their firearms at all times, both on-and off-duty.
 Weapons must be locked and secured as mandated by Mass.
 General Law so as to prevent theft and unauthorized access/accidental use.
 Officers may employ commercial locking devices on the firearm or secure the firearm in a locked container, while maintaining exclusive control over the same.
 If officers are unable to comply with this action they must immediately notify the shift commander.
 The shift commander shall take appropriate action to secure the weapon and submit a special report on the matter.